zopefoundation/plone.z3cform/plone/z3cform/fieldsets/README.txt

   ...     fields = field.Fields(ITest)

 Here, note the order of the base classes.
-Also note that we use an ordinary set of fields.
+Also note that we use an ordinary set of fields directly on the form.
 This known as the default fieldset.

 This form should work as-is, i.e. we can update it: